 The all-time winningest coach in Ferris State’s history, Bob Daniels enters his 24th season behind the Bulldog bench in the 2015-16 season.

 In 2011-12, Daniels claimed CCHA and National Coach of the Year accolades for the second time in his career after leading the Bulldogs to the program’s second-ever league regular-season championship and a historic first-ever trip to the Frozen Four where FSU reached the national championship game.

-Ferris State has placed fifth or higher four times in the last five seasons of league competition, including last year's title run.
+Ferris State placed fifth or higher four times in the final five seasons of CCHA league competition, including the 2011-12 title run.

 The 2002-03 CCHA Coach of the Year Award recipient and a two-time (2007-08 and 2009-10) award finalist, Daniels attained another milestone in his distinguished coaching career by recording his 300th career win following a 4-1 decision at Bowling Green midway through the 2010-11 season.
 He won his 400th game as the Bulldogs' head coach in 2015-16.